Home Is Where the Heart Is (David Cassidy album)

-Home Is Where the Heart Is is the second album released on RCA Records by David Cassidy.
-It was released in 1976 and was produced by Cassidy and Bruce Johnston.
+Home Is Where the Heart Is is the fifth studio album by American singer and actor David Cassidy, and his second album released by RCA Records.
+It was released in 1976 and was produced by Cassidy and Beach Boys member Bruce Johnston.
 Although critically well received, the album did not chart in any country.
-The album is noted in particular for Cassidy's recording of Paul McCartney's song "Tomorrow" which McCartney rated as taking the song to its ultimate potential.
+It is noted in particular for Cassidy's recording of Paul McCartney's song "Tomorrow" which McCartney rated as taking the song to its ultimate potential.

-The album includes vocals of Carl Wilson, The Hudson Brothers and a composing contribution from Gerry Beckley, who also sings.
+The album includes vocals by the Beach Boys' Carl Wilson, The Hudson Brothers and a composing contribution from America member Gerry Beckley, who also sings.
 Some tracks from this album are compiled in the 1996 collection, When I'm a Rock 'n' Roll Star.